What Is Opdivo (Nivolumab)?

 • Skin problems

-Doctors administer Opdivo via IV injection.
-In rare cases, this may lead to severe infusion reactions such as fever, dizziness, itching, rash, chills or shaking.
+Because doctors administer Opdivo via IV injection, in rare cases, this may cause severe infusion reactions.
+The reactions may include fever, dizziness, itching, rash, chills or shaking.

 Opdivo and Yervoy Side Effects